-- Before Your CT Scan
+About Your CT Scan

 You will start drinking the oral contrast 45 to 60 minutes before your CT scan.
-This will allow time for the solution to move into your bowels (intestines).
+This will give the contrast solution time to move into your bowels (intestines).

-- Before Your CT Scan
+Before Your CT Scan

-To determine whether you need a blood test before your CT scan, a member of your healthcare team will ask you if you:
+If you’re getting IV contrast, a member of your healthcare team will ask you if you: